1jour1vin

 The soil is treated only when necessary, and no chemicals are used.
 A herbal preparation station is used to make all the biodynamic preparations.
 The goal is to optimize composting and create soil teeming with life in order to enhance the quality of the fruit.

-A perfect blend of power and purity
+A delicate blend of power and purity

 The wines of Château Pontet-Canet combine power and refinement.
 They offer aromas of plum jam, blackberry, and blackcurrant, accompanied by floral and spicy notes.
 Balsamic notes round out the profile.